Target not met - Our target is 2.9%.

 Target not met - Our target is 22 days

-Weekly performance review meetings continue with Ian Williams, providing regular scrutiny of progress and robust challenge against agreed targets.
-This ensures operational issues are addressed promptly and recovery actions are implemented where required.
+Weekly performance review meetings continue with Ian Williams.
+This ensures issues are addressed promptly and recovery actions are put in place where required.

-Despite operational pressures, demand for General Needs housing remains strong, with consistently high levels of interest across all property types.
-This sustained demand supports continued focus on minimising void loss and maintaining efficient turnaround times.
+Demand for General Needs housing remains strong, with high levels of interest across all property types.

 Performance data is updated as soon as the previous month's data has been validated.
 We aim to ensure the most relevant and up to date information is presented here.